Spillover of the Myanmar civil war (2021–present): India

 On 14 November 2023, the CNA and local CDF forces attacked the Myanmar Army's border guard outpost in Rikhawdar, Falam Township, a hub for border trade with India.
 The junta responded with air assaults using a jet fighter, to flee into Mizoram, India.
 A total of 43 Myanmar Army soldiers crossed the India-Myanmar border and sought refuge from the Indian police.
 They were handed to the Myanmar officials by the Indian authorities through the Moreh-Tamu border.
 Two days later, residents who had fled to India returned.

 In late December 2023 and January 2024, fierce fighting in the Rakhine offensive (2023-present), 276 Myanmar army soldiers, with their arms, entered India surrendering to Indian authorities.
 Because of the influx of refugees and junta soldiers, the Indian government decided to fence the 1000 mi border with Myanmar,.

 On 13 July 2025, ULFA(I) claimed that the Indian Army launched drone attacks on camps shared by the group and NSCN(K) in Sagaing Region.
 Indian officials denied knowledge of any cross-border operations recently targeting ULFA(I).

 On 17 July 2025, high-ranking members of the Chin Brotherhood Mara Defence Force, were arrested in Mizoram by a joint police-Assam Rifles task force.
 Body armor, helmets, and .22 Long Rifle rounds were seized.

+On 13 March 2026, 6 Ukrainians and the Sons of Liberty International founder, Matthew VanDyke, were arrested by the National Investigation Agency for allegedly smuggling drones and training armed groups in Chin State.
+According to Advocate Pramod Kumar Dubey, the NIA possessed a flimsy case did not abide by the Vienna Convention on Consular Relations.

+Rajeev Bhattacharyya, writing for The Diplomat, publicized the March 2026 deaths of 3 Bengali-speaking Indian nationals in Chin State on 13 April 2026.
+According to the Chin People's Defence Army (PDA), they detained the men on 17 March due to them not speaking English or any Kuki-Chin languages.
+Through an interpreter, the men claimed they intended to hawk mattresses at local markets and showed them a Inner Line Permit to sell mattresses in Champhai, Mizoram.
+On 22 March, the Zomi Revolutionary Army-Eastern Command allegedly raided the PDA camp and tortured the 3 men to death.

+On 24 April 2026, National Socialist Council of Nagaland - Aleng Group militants recorded a video of 5 supposed captured militants from Kuki National Army-Burma before they were executed.
+According to Burmese pro-democracy outlets such as Mandalay Free Press, the men in the video were actually deserters from Tamu PDF who crossed into Kamjong District.